 - Secure Distributed Programming with Value-Dependent Types, Nikhil Swamy, Juan Chen, Cédric Fournet, Pierre-Yves Strub, Karthikeyan Bharagavan, and Jean Yang.
 ICFP 2011.
 [Paper: pdf | BibTeX]

 - Safe to the Last Instruction: Automated Verification of a Type-Safe Operating System, Jean Yang and Chris Hawblitzel.
 CACM Research Highlight.
-Communications of the CACM, September 2010.
+Communications of the ACM, September 2010.
 [Full text: html pdf | Technical Perspective: html pdf | [BibTeX]

 - Safe to the Last Instruction: Automated Verification of a Type-Safe Operating System, Jean Yang and Chris Hawblitzel.
 PLDI 2010.
-Best paper award.
+Best Paper Award.

 [Paper: pdf |